 have the intention, upon completion of the program, to seek roles on community boards, commissions, key volunteer positions, or public office.

-Classes will run through mid-May 2022 and conclude with an end of the year retreat, as well as a graduation ceremony.
+Classes will run through mid-May 2023 and conclude with an end of the year retreat, as well as a graduation dinner.
 Participants will be required to complete independent reading and self-paced work, as well as research and assist in the development of a class project outside of regularly scheduled classes.
 Only three excused absences are allowed for these sessions.
 Participation and engagement are critical and class members who fail to fulfill their attendance obligation will be asked to withdraw from the program.

 Business Rate: $750